laravel/docs/api-authentication.md

 However, you will need to pair Passport's JSON API with your own frontend to provide a dashboard for your users to manage their clients.
 Below, we'll review all of the API endpoints for managing clients.
 For convenience, we'll use [Vue](https://vuejs.org) to demonstrate making HTTP requests to the endpoints.

-> {tip} The routes to send requests to the Passport controllers were registered when you called the `Passport::routes` method in your `AuthServiceProvider`.
+> {tip} If you don't want to implement the entire client management frontend yourself, you can use the [frontend quickstart](#frontend-quickstart) to have a fully functional frontend in a matter of minutes.

 #### `GET /oauth/clients`